Benefits Of Lifting Weights For Females

 I don’t want to get injured

-Weightlifting is one of the safest physical activities you can do.
-Even for people with injuries, those in pain, and the elderly with strength and balance issues, even then there are many safe options such as machines, resistance bands, and occlusion training.
+Lifting is one of the safest physical activities you can do.
+Even for people with injuries, those in pain, and the elderly with strength and balance issues, there are many safe options, such as machines, resistance bands, and occlusion training.

 Of course, nothing you’ll do in life will be risk-free.
 Personally, I find the risk of death and injury from driving a car shockingly high, and no one gives that a second thought.
 And weight-lifting is not even a high-risk activity!
 You’re more likely to hurt yourself gardening.

-Even if you do get injured, the most common injury in the gym is dropping a weight on your toe.
+Even if you get injured, the most common injury in the gym is dropping a weight on your toe.
 That’s something that you can largely prevent by being aware of it.

 One final thought: not doing any exercise is a guaranteed way to have your health decline faster, and it may cause you to accumulate more injuries, aches, and diseases later on.
 Dr. Brad Schoenfeld wrote, “You can either choose exercise now or choose disease later.
 Really not much of a choice…” We wholeheartedly agree.

 Take it slow, start with beginner progressions of the lifts, get an evidenced-based program or trainer who can walk you through everything, always add weight slowly, stay away from total failure, and watch out from hitting your toe with weights!

 I don’t know what to do or how to get started

 Chip and Dan Heath write in Switch that the easiest way to dissolve resistance (or laziness) is with clarity.
 If you don’t know what to do, it’s hard to get started, right?